 Documentation of 2 doses separated by 28 days or documentation of immunity to disease by result of a titer.

 What is Varicella (chickenpox)?
 Find out at the Centers for Disease Control & Prevention: Diseases and Conditions website: www.cdc.gov/DiseasesConditions

 Initial applicants must have a TB Test dated within thirty (30) days from the first day of class and provide documentation reflecting results.
 Students TB testing results must remain current throughout enrollment.

 Students or applicants with a positive Tuberculin Skin Test are referred to the Arkansas Department of Health or private physician for follow through care at their own expense.

 The influenza immunization is required annually for all enrolled students.
 What is influenza?
-Find out at the centers for diseases and conditions website:http://www.cdc.gov/flu/other_flu.htm .
+Find out at the Centers for Disease Control and Prevention (CDC) website: https://www.cdc.gov/flu/index.htm.

 Helpful Contacts for Health Information

 1-800-REDCROSS (1-800-733-2767) (Disaster Services)

 Arkansas Poison & Drug Information Center

 1 800 222-1222 or 800-376-4766 (statewide)